CharlesWB/Amiacs-Arcade-Cabinet/models/README.md

     * Technically Inkscape size is .1 mm larger due to stroke thickness.
 4. Ungroup top level group.
 5. Select each button label group and Attach to keep the shapes together.

+## Cabinet Labels.svg

+Vector images of various labels placed on the cabinet.
+This file is created using [Inkscape](https://inkscape.org/).

+### Fonts Used

+In Inkscape, Document Resources also has a list of the fonts used in the file.
+* Arial for all text

+### Usage

+I'm using an adhesive backed vinyl.
+Trying to get the best durability and adhesion.